 - Reduced frequency of cell culture media changes

-- Significantly stabilizes growth factor concentrations available in media for more predictable cell behaviour
+- Significantly stabilizes growth factor concentrations available in media for more improved cell phenotype

 - Ready attachment to substrates allowing localized deposition within a culture system

 - Development of physiologically relevant concentration gradients for patterning

 Comparison of conventional growth factors and PODS® growth factors

 Conventional vs. PODS® growth factors

 |Degrades even in a sterile solution||Stable in sterile solutions|

 |Difficult to localize||Readily localized - can form gradients|

 |Difficult to incorporate into biomaterials||Easily incorporates into biomaterials|